Steve Scalise: Immigration

-Cannabis

-Scalise opposes the legalization of marijuana, which he deems a gateway drug for other drugs.
-He has a "D" rating from National Organization for the Reform of Marijuana Laws for his voting history regarding cannabis-related causes.
+Internet

+Scalise voted for the Protecting Americans from Foreign Adversary Controlled Applications Act.

+Israel

+Scalise has expressed a concern over "a growing antisemitism" specifically on university campuses which "this House Republican majority has been very vocal – not only standing with Israel, but standing up against the evil hatred of antisemitism.
+We have to be clear with a voice that we will not tolerate it" Scalise's stance "standing up against the evil hatred of antisemitism" has been contrasted to his 2002 appearance at David Dukes Euro.

+Scalise was reported to have suggested revoking the accreditation of universities that allow pro-Palestinian protests on university campuses.

+Labor

+Scalise voted against the Protecting the Right to Organize Act.

 LGBT rights

 According to the Washington Blade, Scalise has one of "the most anti-LGBT reputations of any lawmaker".
-He opposed the repeal of the US military's Don't Ask Don't Tell policy and including sexuality under hate crime legislation.
+He opposed the repeal of the US military's Don't Ask Don't Tell policy, stating "military leaders we've spoken with feel strongly that this policy should not be repealed" and including sexuality under hate crime legislation, voting against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
 He also opposes same-sex marriage, having praised the 2014 Robicheaux v.
 Caldwell ruling.
 Scalise condemned the Supreme Court decision Obergefell v.
 Hodges, which held that same-sex marriage bans violate the constitution.
 Scalise's voting record has a zero rating from the LGBT advocacy group Human Rights Campaign.
+Scalise voted against the Respect for Marriage Act.